enova/landable/README.md

 ```

 ### Reserving Page Paths
 Landable allows you to reserve paths in your initalizer preventing users from creating pages with these paths.
 You can enter these reserved paths as a RegEx as well!
+(Note: do not start RegEx with a slash)

 ```ruby
 Landable.configure do |config|